 Justin Butterfield, Esq., graduated from Harvard Law School in 2007.
-He served as the student coordinator for the Veritas Forum, was a member of the Federalist Society, and was heavily involved with the Harvard Law School Christian Fellowship.
-A native Texan, Mr. Butterfield completed his undergraduate studies at the University of Texas at El Paso where he graduated summa cum laude, with honors, and University Banner Bearer with a bachelor's degree in Electrical Engineering.
+He served as the student coordinator for the well-known Veritas Forum, was a member of the Federalist Society, and was heavily involved with the Harvard Law School Christian Fellowship.
+A native Texan, Mr. Butterfield completed his undergraduate studies at the University of Texas at El Paso where he earned a bachelor's degree in Electrical Engineering.
+He graduated summa cum laude, with honors, and was a University Banner Bearer.
+The Managing Editorial Team also wishes to acknowledge the outstanding contributions of the attorneys, research fellows, and interns at First Liberty Institute, who both know the legal landscape of religious liberty and strive to keep religious liberty as America's first liberty.
+RESOURCES FROM FIRST LIBERTY INSTITUTE